California Democratic Party abandons incumbent Feinstein, endorses opponent

 Breaking News Emails

-The California Democratic Party voted to endorse a progressive state senator over incumbent Sen. Dianne Feinstein for the U.S. Senate in the party's executive board meeting in Oakland, California, on Saturday.
+The California Democratic Party voted to endorse a progressive state senator over incumbent Sen. Dianne Feinstein in the party's executive board meeting in Oakland on Saturday.

-This is the second time they have elected to endorse de León over 85-year-old Feinstein, who has served California in the U.S. Senate since 1992.
+This is the second time they have elected to endorse de León over Feinstein, 85, who has served California in the U.S. Senate since 1992.

 According to the balloting results, the decision was made by 333 voting members who make up the California Democratic Party's executive board.
 While de León received 65 percent of the vote with 217 votes, Feinstein earned a paltry 22 votes or 7 percent.
 Rather than endorse either candidate, 94 members elected to vote for no endorsement.